lukaspalkovic/DCS_wiki/DroneCore.Pilot-Connector-description-and-pins-assignment.md

 | 4 | GND |

 **CAN2**
+- matching connector JST GHR-04V-S

-- CAN2 is also routed to B2B connector, so if AE_PB6S40A is used, CAN2 is natively interconnected
+- CAN2 is also routed to B2B connector, so if DroneCore.Power is connected, CAN2 is natively interconnected
+- all peripheral connectors (except SERIAL1) shares 5V protected power supply with 1,5A

 | pin | function |
 | ------ | ------ |